cloud-computer/cloud-computer/index.md

 Repeatable.
 Reliable.
 Infinitely Scalable.

 The cloud computer is a one click deploy computer accessible through any web browser.
-It is composed of cloud native technologies, enabling infinite compute scale and 100% infrastructure as code.
+It is composed of cloud native technologies with 100% infrastructure as code.

 ## Getting Started